New York Property Tax Appeals — The Complete Guide

 Albany County contains the state capital and a substantial state-government employment base.
 Major suburbs include Bethlehem, Colonie, Guilderland.
 Standard NY appeal mechanics apply.

-Rockland County · pop.
+Rockland County (New City / Nyack) · pop.
 340K · NYC northern suburbs · 5 towns

 Population: ~340,000